learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## Preprocessing Overview

-Before we begin to practice some of our new tools regarding regularization and optimization, let's practice munging some data as we did in the previous section with bank complaints.
+Before you begin to practice some of your new tools regarding regularization and optimization, let's practice munging some data as you did in the previous section with bank complaints.
 Recall some techniques:

 * Sampling in order to reduce training time (investigate model accuracy vs data size later on)
-* One-hot encoding our complaint text
+* One-hot encoding your complaint text
-* Transforming our category labels
+* Transforming your category labels
 * Train - test split

 ## Preprocessing: Generate a Random Sample

-Since we have quite a bit of data and training networks takes a substantial amount of time and resources, we will downsample in order to test our initial pipeline.
-Going forward, these can be interesting areas of investigation: how does our models performance change as we increase (or decrease) the size of our dataset?
+Since you have quite a bit of data and training networks takes a substantial amount of time and resources, downsample in order to test your initial pipeline.
+Going forward, these can be interesting areas of investigation: how does your models performance change as you increase (or decrease) the size of your dataset?

 Generate the random sample using seed 123 for consistency of results.
 Make your new sample have 10,000 observations.